Menstrual Disc vs Menstrual Cup

 The Cup vs Disc Show-Down, Low-Down

-Menstrual cup… menstrual disc… what’s the difference and what does it mean for me?
-In some ways it’s like comparing apples to oranges.
+Menstrual cupmenstrual disc… what’s the difference and what does it mean for me?
+In some ways, it’s like comparing apples to oranges.
 They’re both fruit, however one person might prefer one over the other.
 It’s the same with menstrual cups vs menstrual discs.
 They both ultimately do the same job, but they aren’t the exact same product.
 Here’s the skinny…

 Menstrual Cup vs Menstrual Disc Placement

-The menstrual cup is bell or cup shaped (typically with a stem), and uses a seal to stay in place within the vaginal canal, in roughly the same area a tampon is worn.
+The reusable menstrual cup is bell or cup shaped (typically with a stem), and uses a seal to stay in place within the vaginal canal in roughly the same area a tampon is worn.
 Most menstrual cups have holes around the rim which allow the cup to create light suction and stay secure within the vaginal canal.
 A menstrual cup can be worn for up to 12 hours and can hold anywhere from 2-4 tampons worth of fluid depending on what size cup is being used.
 Most menstrual cups are made from 100% medical-grade silicone and are reusable.
-High-quality cups like Saalt menstrual cupscan last up to 10 years with proper use and care.
+High-quality cups like Saalt menstrual cups can last up to 10 years with proper use and care.

 Menstrual Cup Insertion vs. Menstrual Disc Insertion

 Before inserting your menstrual cup you’ll want to fold it to make it smaller for entry.
 The most common folds are the C-fold, 7-fold, or the punchdown fold.
 Click here for a great tutorial on how to fold your menstrual cup.
 As you learn to master cup insertion, using a water-based lubricant on the rim of your cup and at your vaginal opening is always a great idea!
-Turn your fold to face the floor or your perineum/anus upon insertion and insert horizontally back toward your tailbone. *Pro-tip: locate your cervix first so you know how high and at what angle to insert your cup.* Once your cup is inserted, use a lubricated finger to feel the RIM of the cup and swirl your finger 360 degrees.
+Turn your fold to face the floor or your perineum/anus upon insertion and insert horizontally back toward your tailbone. *Pro-tip: locate your cervix first so you know how high and at what angle to insert your cup.* Once your cup is inserted, use a lubricated finger to feel the rim of the cup and swirl your finger 360 degrees.
 If you feel your cervix outside the rim, lower your cup so it can fully open below your cervix.
-If you feel dents in the rim or side of the cup, push your vaginal walls away from your cup allowing your menstrual cup to fully open.
-Here’s a great video showing how to get your menstrual cup to open
+If you feel dents in the rim or side of the cup, push your vaginal walls away from your cup, allowing extra space for your menstrual cup to fully open.
+Here’s a great video showing how to get your menstrual cup to open.

-When inserting a menstrual disc, using a water-based lubricant on the inserting side of the disc and your vulva will help your disc glide in easily while you master your learning curve.
+When inserting a menstrual disc, using a water-based lubricant on the inserting side of the disc (the side that does not have the removal notch) and your vulva will help your disc glide in easily while you master your learning curve.
 With one hand, pinch your disc in the middle so it forms a figure-8 shape.
 Hold your labia open with your other hand.
 Insert your disc horizontally back toward your tailbone. *Pro-tip: when halfway inserted, angle the part of the menstrual disc that's already inside so it points downward toward the floor.
 This will help ensure it goes under then behind your cervix.* Once fully inserted your disc will match the natural shape of your fornix which may not be a perfect circle, and that’s okay!
 You can use your pointer or middle finger to feel for your cervix through the base of the disc to ensure your cervix is fully covered by your disc.

 Fold vs pinch method